GhostTheBoo/custom-seed-generator/README.md

 ## Things to be Implemented

-#### Save & Load Feature !ADDED!

-After some bug fixing, I will come up with a glue and duct tape way of saving the current progress of the plando and loading it back in.
-For now, save often and copy/paste the files together when finished.
+#### Starting Status

+I've been trying to include starting equipment but it just has not been functioning cleanly.
+Will return to this when I can figure out a nicer way of implementing it.

+#### Look and Feel

+Site legit looks like butt so any ideas or thoughts to improve it would be super awesome.
+I've mostly been focused on functionality so actual visuals are hard to do.

+#### Randomize

+I would love to implement the same random seed generation that val's site uses.
+Essentially replace whatever you want, and then randomize everything else.
+I want it to still kind of be compatible with Val's site where any replacements are either tracked or treated as junk.

+#### Tracker

+Keep track of how many important items have been used.
+Ex.
+3 fires have been given to the player or 2 torn pages.

 #### General Requests

 Is there a crucial element missing?
-Let me know and I'll do my best to implement it or see any limitations.
+Let me know and I'll do my best to implement it or see any limitations!